AdrianSzklarski/Finished.PROJECT_Face_Detection_AL/README.md

 # Face Detection

-Face detection, is an artificial intelligence based computer technology used to find and identify human faces in digital images or video settings.
+Face detection is a computer technology used in many applications that identifies human faces in digital images.
+Face detection also refers to the psychological process by which humans locate and pay attention to faces in a visual scene.
+The program demonstrates face detection, and performs analysis which is presented on the website.

-The following application is used for face detection.
+In the application, I wrote the **'Backend'** as well as the **'Frontend'** code on my own using appropriate programming libraries.

 ## Under construction